manthan410/manthan410/README.md

 📚 Continously learning & motivated about technologies in Generative AI, foundational Models in the context of Multimodality.

-⚡ Fun fact: coding vibes set by music.
+⚡ Fun fact: coding vibes set by music 🎶

 ## Profiles